Rhythm, timing and metronome exercises for guitar – Part I

 Understanding what a metronome does

-As mentioned, practicing with a metronome helps you develop the ability to feel the beat associated to the music that you’re playing.
-But also, to have a sense of how each beat can be subdivided, depending if you are playing eighth notes, sixteenth notes, triplets, or whatever other subdivision you may be working on.
+As mentioned, practicing with a metronome helps you develop the ability to feel the beat associated with the music that you’re playing.
+But also, to have a sense of how each beat can be subdivided.
+This depends on if you are playing eighth notes, sixteenth notes, triplets, or whatever other subdivision you may be working on.

 Having a basic knowledge of what a measure and time signatures are is also important.
-Very briefly, measures are like music sections, whose boundaries are represented by vertical lines in a staff, which contain a certain number of beats.
+Very briefly, measures are like music sections, whose boundaries are represented by vertical lines in a staff.
+This contains a certain number of beats.
 In turn, the number of beats per measure is indicated by a time signature.
 So, if you see a 4/4 time signature, it means that you have 4 beats per measure; a 5/4 time signature, 5 beats per measure; and so on.

 Choosing the right metronome for you